arcus/education_modules/sql_intermediate/sql_intermediate.md

 ### HAVING Clause

 The `HAVING` clause can be used to filter your result set on the value of an aggregate function.
-It works similar to a `WHERE` clause, but the two are not interchangable.
-This is another common error people who are new to SQL often encounter.
+It works similarly to a `WHERE` clause, but the two are not interchangable.
+This is another common error people who are new to SQL often encounter -- mixing up `WHERE` and `HAVING`.

 In terms of placement in your query, the `HAVING` clause can be placed directly after your `GROUP BY` statement, and before your `ORDER BY` statement (if applicable).

 The example below summarizes patients by grouping them by `race` and giving the earliest and latest birthdate per group.
-Then it uses the `HAVING` clause to only return the race groups with more than 5 members, and then returns a results sorted in order by `earliest_birthdate`).
+Then it uses the `HAVING` clause to only return the race groups with more than 5 members, and then returns a results sorted in order by `earliest_birthdate`.

 Try commenting out (use `--` at the start of the line) the `ORDER BY` clause to see what changes in the results.
 Then do the same for the `HAVING` clause.